The Princess Bride: Legacy

 The Princess Bride was not a major box-office success, but it became a cult classic after its release to the home video market.
 The film is widely regarded as eminently quotable.
-Elwes noted in 2017, on the film's 30th anniversary, that fans still frequently come up to him and quote lines from the movie.
+Elwes noted in 2017, on the film's 30th anniversary, that fans still frequently come up to him and quote lines from the movie, usually opening with “As you wish".
 According to him, Wallace Shawn had it worse because any time he made a small error, like dropping his keys, people would shout "Inconceivable!" at him.

 In 2000, readers of Total Film magazine voted The Princess Bride the 38th greatest comedy film of all time.
 In 2005 The Princess Bride was voted 40th in Channel 4's 100 Greatest Family Films poll ahead of Snow White and the Seven Dwarfs and Beetlejuice and just behind Bugsy Malone and Bedknobs & Broomsticks.
-In 2006, William Goldman's screenplay was selected by the Writers Guild of America as the 84th best screenplay of all time; it earned the same ranking in the Guild's 2013 update.
+In 2006, William Goldman's screenplay was selected by the Writers Guild of America West as the 84th best screenplay of all time; it earned the same ranking in the Guild's 2013 update.
 The film was selected number 88 on the American Film Institute's (AFI) "AFI's 100 Years...
 100 Passions" listing the 100 greatest film love stories of all time.
 BBC Radio 5's resident film critic, Mark Kermode, is a fan of the film, frequently considering it a model to which similar films aspire.